dapperlabs/cryptokitties-bounty/README.md

 ![Alt text](https://github.com/axiomzen/cryptokitties-bounty/blob/master/owasp_w600.png)

 <b>Note: Rewards are at the sole discretion of the CK Team.
-1 point currently corresponds to 1 USD (paid in ETH) The top 10 people on our leaderboard of accepted bugs with over 250 points will receive a limited edition BugCat available only to successful participants in this bounty program.</b>
+1 point currently corresponds to 1 USD (paid in ETH) The top 10 people on our leaderboard of accepted bugs with at least 250 points will receive a limited edition BugCat available only to successful participants in this bounty program.</b>

 - Critical: up to 1000 points
 - High: up to 500 points